 Two great websites that generate data sets for teaching.

-Or, I guess you could use these websites to generate totally unethical data for publication.
+You could also use these websites to generate totally unethical data for publication.
 Don't do it, buddy.

 One tried and trustworthy resource was created by I/O psychologist Richard Landers.
 I blogged about this one in 2013, and I've used his data generator for years.